jlcaron/docs/app/3.0/start/toolbox/create-a-page.md

     </iron-pages>
     ```

+    `%TODO: Find out how lazy loading will be done in p3 version of this template`

     Note: Normally when adding a new custom element for the first time, you'd
-    want to add an HTML import to ensure the component definition has been
+    want to import the module to ensure the component definition has been
     loaded.
 However, this app template is already set up to lazy-load top
     level views on-demand based on the route, so in this case you don't need
     to add an import for your new `<my-new-view>` element.

     The following code that came with the app template will ensure the
     definition for each page has been loaded when the route changes.
 As
-    you can see, the app follows a simple convention (`'my-' + page + '.html'`)
+    you can see, the app follows a simple convention (`'my-' + page + '.js'`)
     when importing the definition for each route.
 You can adapt this code as you
     like to handle more complex routing and lazy loading.

     Existing template code—you do not need to add this { .caption }

     ```
-      _pageChanged(page) {
-        // Load page import on demand.
-Show 404 page if fails var resolvedPageUrl = this.resolveUrl('my-' + page + '.html');
-        Polymer.importHref(
-            resolvedPageUrl,
-            null,
-            this._showPage404.bind(this),
-            true);
-      }
+    ...
     ```

 ## Create a navigation menu item